guguji666666/Qualys-VA-Remediation/QID 92030/readme.md

 Get-AppxPackage -AllUsers *VP9*
 ```

-Then it may take around 24 hours to refresh the VA findings
+It may take around 24 hours to refresh the VA findings